 Green Larmer Tree

-Nestled in beautiful Gardens in the heart of the Cranborne Chase, we’re proud to be part of an Area of Outstanding Natural Beauty, a nationally protected landscape which is the sixth largest in the country and one of the most rural.
+Nestled in the stunning Cranborne Chase, we’re proud to be part of an Area of Outstanding Natural Beauty, a nationally protected landscape which is the sixth largest in the country.
 We are committed to taking care of this beautiful area which looks after us so well.

-We also love working with Wiltshire Waste who help us recycle as much as the waste produced on site as possible.
-Any material that can’t be recycled is baled for waste energy production so nothing goes to landfill.
-We take pride in achieving high levels of recycling, and the enhanced recycling points around the Festival really boost recycling rates due to less potential for contaminated recyclables.
+We love working with Grist Environmental who help us recycle as much of the waste produced on site as possible.
+Any material that can’t be recycled is baled for waste energy production, so nothing goes to landfill.
+We take pride in achieving high levels of recycling, all you need to do is pop all your waste in the blue bins provided and Grist Environmental will sort what’s recyclable and what’s not.

-We love local and we welcome food partners who are already trading in the area.
-All our catering outlets use biodegradable trays and wooden cutlery and paper plates, and are committed to eliminating single use plastic.
-Full details of our 2019 food and drink options will be announced in the new year.
+We love local and always encourage the use of local produce where possible.
+All our catering outlets use biodegradable trays, wooden cutlery and paper plates, and are also committed to eliminating single-use plastic.

 If you can use public transport please hop on a bus or make use of Salisbury Railway Station.
 If you have spare space in your car or wish to leave your car at home, sign up to www.liftshare.com, www.gocarshare.com or www.freewheelers.com and check the Info Tent at the festival for lift requests.
 We use local suppliers and contractors where possible to reduce our carbon footprint.

-The resident peacocks, macaws and plants are looked after carefully throughout the Festival, and we always return the Gardens and fields to their original condition after our stay.
-You can help us by leaving your waste in the designated collection points, or taking it home with you, conserving water (no paddling pools and water bombs/balloons allowed), not using chinese lanterns, supporting our no glass or single use plastic policy, and by enjoying our award-winning loos, rather than polluting the great outdoors.
+The resident peacocks, macaws, and plants are looked after carefully throughout the festival, and we work hard to return the Gardens and fields to their original condition after our stay.
+You can help us by conserving water (no paddling pools and water bombs/balloons allowed), not using Chinese lanterns, supporting our no glass or single-use plastic policy, taking your waste and camping equipment (including tent pegs) home, and by enjoying our award-winning loos, rather than polluting the great outdoors.